Effect of cation-disorder on lithium transport in halide superionic conductors

-Our simulations reveal that the \(\beta\)-LZC polymorph exhibits lower activation energy ($E_a=0.68$ eV) than $\alpha$-LZC ($E_a=0.97$ eV) when Zr is fully ordered, and that $\beta$-LZC achieves an activation energy for Li-ion diffusion ($E_{a} = 0.31$ eV) similar to that of the highly disordered state even with partial Zr disorder.
-This suggests that the $\beta$-LZC structure type may serve as a better framework for achieving fast Li transport without necessitating complete cation disorder through high-energy ball milling.
-This is consistent with the experimental findings that doping \(\beta\)-LZC with Sc/In leading to partial cation occupancy, even via solid-state heating, can achieve Li-ion conductivities over $2$ mS/cm \cite{kwak2022li+_CEJ, li2023high_CEJ}
+Our simulations reveal that the \(\beta\)-LZC polymorph exhibits lower activation energy ($E_a=0.68$ eV) than $\alpha$-LZC ($E_a=0.97$ eV) when Zr is fully ordered and that $\beta$-LZC achieves an activation energy for Li-ion diffusion ($E_{a} = 0.31$ eV) similar to that of the highly disordered state even with partial Zr disorder (Figure \ref{fig:landscape_MD}d).
+While cation-disordered $\beta$-LZC has not been synthesized yet, the lower activation energy of $\beta$-LZC suggests that tuning cation occupancy may have the potential to achieve fast Li transport, thereby avoiding synthesis via high-energy ball milling.
+Experimentally, only alternative approaches such as aliovalent substitution (e.g., Sc/In) and lithium stuffing in the fcc framework have been used to achieve conductivities over $2$ mS/cm in solid-state heated materials \cite{kwak2022li+_CEJ, li2023high_CEJ}.
+A MLIP-MD simulation of the doped Li$_{2.5}$In$_{0.5}$Zr$_{0.5}$Cl$_{6}$ finds high Li diffusivity near RT (Figure S3), which agrees with the notion that creating available hopping sites enables Li percolation and improves ionic conductivity \cite{Liu2020_tailoring, Xiao2021_Li_stuff, Yu2023_science}.

-In summary, our study identifies metal disorder as a critical determinant for achieving high Li transport in halide superionic conductors.
-In Li$_2$ZrCl$_6$, the high effective temperature required for Zr disorder limits equilibrium pathways for its synthesis and highlights the importance of manipulating cation disorder through non-equilibrium synthesis strategies.
+In summary, our study identifies metal disorder as a critical determinant for achieving fast Li transport in Li$_2$ZrCl$_6$.
+The high effective temperature required for Zr disorder limits equilibrium pathways for its synthesis and highlights the importance of manipulating cation disorder through non-equilibrium synthesis strategies.
 As many such non-equilibrium synthesis approaches are often more expensive and less scalable, in particular given the air sensitivity of these materials, novel strategies, including structural or chemical modifications may be required.
 The application of doping strategies or the exploration of high-entropy approaches may serve as viable pathways to introduce cation disorder, thereby promoting the configurational entropy to facilitate the Li/vacancy disorder \cite{Zeng2022_science}.
 Finally, given the importance of metal disorder for Li transport, it may be required to better understand if such disorder remains thermally stable over the typical lifetimes expected for battery materials.